loysz/Unlimited-Hotspot-PC/README.md

 # Unlimited Hotspot for PC

-This simple script allows you to easily use your mobile phone's hotspot data on your laptop or PC, giving you unlimited access to mobile data for your computer.
+This script, `unlimitedhotspot(improved).bat`, enables you to use your mobile phone's hotspot data on your laptop or PC, effectively providing unlimited mobile data access for your computer.

 ## Usage

-Follow these steps to use the script:
+To use the script, follow these simple steps:

 1. **Download the Script:**
-   - Download the `unlimitedhotspot.bat` file from this repository to your computer.
+   - Obtain the `unlimitedhotspot(improved).bat` file from this repository and save it to your computer.

 2. **Run as Administrator:**
-   - Right-click on the downloaded `unlimitedhotspot.bat` file.
+   - Locate the downloaded `unlimitedhotspot(improved).bat` file.
-   - Select "Run as administrator" from the context menu.
+   - Right-click on the file and choose "Run as administrator" from the context menu.
+This step is crucial as the script requires administrative privileges to modify network settings.

-3. **Ready to Go:**
+3. **Script Execution:**
-   - Once you run the script with administrator privileges, it will make the necessary adjustments to your network settings, allowing you to use your mobile phone's hotspot data on your computer.
+   - The script will automatically adjust your network settings, specifically the Time to Live (TTL) or Hop Limit, to enable the use of your phone's hotspot data on your computer.

 ## Important Notes

 - **Administrative Privileges:**
-  - The script requires administrative privileges to make changes to network settings.
-Make sure to run it as an administrator.
+  - Running the script as an administrator is mandatory for it to work correctly.
+The script includes a check for administrative privileges and will request them if not already granted.

-- **Changing Time to Live (Hop Limit):**
+- **Modifying Time to Live (TTL):**
-  - The script will change your computer's Time to Live (Hop Limit) to 65, which is essential for using mobile hotspot data.
-This setting ensures that your computer can properly communicate with the mobile network.
+  - The script changes the TTL setting of your computer to 65.
+This adjustment is essential for ensuring compatibility with mobile hotspot data usage, allowing your PC to communicate effectively with the mobile network.

-- **Limitations:**
+- **Data Plan Considerations:**
-  - Keep in mind that using mobile hotspot data may be subject to your mobile data plan's limitations and charges.
-Ensure you have an appropriate data plan with your mobile service provider.
+  - Be aware of the terms of your mobile data plan.
+Using a mobile hotspot can consume data quickly, and you should confirm that your plan accommodates this type of usage without incurring extra charges.

-- **Windows Only:**
+- **Compatibility:**
-  - This script is designed for Windows operating systems and may not work on other platforms.
+  - `unlimitedhotspot.bat` is specifically designed for Windows operating systems.
+Its functionality is not guaranteed on other platforms.

+- **Error Handling:**
+  - The script includes error handling for situations where the TTL adjustment may not succeed.
+Follow any on-screen instructions in case of an error.

+By following these guidelines, you can seamlessly use your mobile data on your PC, ensuring continuous internet access wherever you have mobile coverage.